Waste Management General Number: 1-800-633-9096 (customer service) resident account number 49856022

 How do I get an additional recycling cart?

-Additional carts can be purchased from the GTMUA for $35.
+Additional carts can be obtained from the GTMUA for free.

 See telephone number below.